jic-dtool/dservercore/paper/paper.md

 Summary
 =======

-This repository and Python package *dtool-lookup-server* is the core of a lean [Flask](https://flask.palletsprojects.com/) app of the same name, or short *dserver*. *dserver* provides a REST API for registering metadata for *dtool* datasets and provides functionality to look up, list and search for datasets.
+*dtool-lookup-server* is the core of a lean Flask app of the same name, or short *dserver*. *dserver* provides a REST API for registering metadata for *dtool* datasets and provides functionality to look up, list and search for datasets.